 Opting for the regular editor gives you complete control of layout.
 Objects can be positioned with pixel-level placement, rather than being automatically aligned in blocks or columns.
 You can drag-and-drop complex blocks (contact forms with headings, buttons, text) as a whole, change alignments, or ungroup items within a block to rearrange them however you like.

-Visual tweaks include neat animations and color filters for images, and you can assign a range of actions to most objects.
+Visual tweaks include neat animations and colour filters for images, and you can assign a range of actions to most objects.
 For example, clicking an image might open a link, allow the image to be magnified, or to display it in a popup.

 You can add all the usual elements to your page in a couple of clicks.
 Text blocks, images, menus, galleries and slideshows, buttons, social media elements, blog and e-commerce blocks, there's plenty to explore.